Concurrent Processing of Table Partitions

 TableLevelDefinitions MTable

-• The following fields have been added to TableLevelDefinitions to support table concurrency:
+The following fields have been added to the TableLevelDefinitions MTable to support table concurrency:

-• partition_records_flow - populated with the flow that returns all table records for a given partition.
+• partition_records_flow - Specifies the flow used to retrieve all records for a given table partition.

 TableLevelDefinitionsInterfacesTypesDefaults MTable